1 – Localize theme strings

 2 – Install and configure the WPML plugin

 Now that your theme is fully localized, the next step is to install the WPML plugin, which will make our blog multilingual.
-Install the plugin using your WordPress dashboard, or get it here.
-Activate the plugin, then you’ll see a “WPML” link on your WordPress dashboard.
+Install the plugin using your WordPress dashboard and activate it, then you’ll see a “WPML” link on your WordPress dashboard.
 Click on it and add at least one language.

 3 – Translate theme strings